quicwg/base-drafts/draft-ietf-quic-transport.md

 to send more data because it has not validated the client's address.
 To prevent this deadlock, clients MUST send a packet on a probe timeout (PTO, see Section 6.2 of {{QUIC-RECOVERY}}).
-Specifically, the client MUST send an Initial packet in a UDP datagram that contains at least 1200 bytes if it does not have Handshake keys, and otherwise send a Handshake packet.
+Specifically, the client MUST send an Initial packet in a underlying protocol datagram that contains at least 1200 bytes if it does not have Handshake keys, and otherwise send a Handshake packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
 QUIC uses a token in the Initial packet to provide